 What is the usual length of treatment?

 Most people with high blood pressure (hypertension) need to take medication for life.
 However, in some people whose blood pressure has been well controlled for three years or more, medication may be able to be stopped.
-In particular, in people who have made significant changes to lifestyle (such as having lost a lot of weight or having stopped heavy drinking, etc).
+In particular, in people who have made significant changes to lifestyle (such as having lost a lot of weight or having stopped smoking or heavy drinking, etc).
 Your doctor can advise you.

 For people with symptoms caused by prostate gland enlargement, alpha-blockers are also usually taken long-term.
 Your doctor will usually review your symptoms every 4-6 weeks after you start treatment.
 Once your symptoms have settled down, your treatment is usually reviewed every year.
 This is to make sure it is still working.